 [the identification of the works exhibited at Gallery 303 in 1960 was possible thanks to the precious contribution of Greg D’Onofrio]

-[some photos and posters from 500d Gallery in Chicago have correctly identified thanks to the precious contribution of Marla McMackin, PhD Candidate & Teaching Assistant at The University of Illinois at Chicago]
+[some photos and posters from 500d Gallery in Chicago have been correctly identified thanks to the precious contribution of Marla McMackin, PhD Candidate & Teaching Assistant at The University of Illinois at Chicago]

 [*] courtesy of Daniela Grignani